Indians beat Twins 6-2, pull even for Central Division lead

+MINNEAPOLIS (AP) — Newcomers Yasiel Puig and Franmil Reyes engaged with their new teammates in a high-volume conversation, the jokes seeming to flow easily between the two arrivals from the trade deadline.

+With an infusion of liveliness in Puig and Reyes and now a tie for the American League Central lead, the Indians are feeling good.

-MINNEAPOLIS (AP) — Shane Bieber pitched into the eighth inning, José Ramírez had three hits and the Cleveland Indians pulled into a tie in the American League Central with a 6-2 victory over the Minnesota Twins on Friday night.
+Shane Bieber pitched into the eighth inning, José Ramírez had three hits and Cleveland pulled into a tie in the Central with a 6-2 victory over the Minnesota Twins on Friday night.

-Cleveland trailed Minnesota by 11½ games on June 3 before putting together a 41-16 run, the best record in the majors since June 4.
+The Indians trailed Minnesota by 11½ games on June 3 before putting together a 41-16 run, the best record in the majors since June 4.
 The Twins are 30-28 in those games and their division lead finally slipped away with their first four-game losing streak of the season.

+“I think you find out more about your team when things aren’t going well,” Cleveland manager Terry Francona said.
+“We were 28-29 and they kept at it enough to be able to get hot, not bury ourselves.”

-The All-Star MVP Bieber (12-4) allowed a pair of home runs but struck out 11 batters in seven innings.
-The right-hander owns a 1.69 ERA with 37 strikeouts in 32 innings over his last four starts, pitching at least seven innings in each outing.
+Bieber (12-4) allowed a pair of home runs but struck out 11 batters in seven innings.
+The All-Star MVP owns a 1.69 ERA over his last four starts, pitching at least seven innings in each outing.

 Devin Smeltzer (1-2) surrendered six runs in 4 1/3 innings for the Twins.